 Volatility in and disruption of the capital markets and changes in the economy may significantly affect our revenues.

-DNI is subject to risks of investing in financial markets, non-diversified status, event risk, equity and fixed income securities risks, leverage risk, economic uncertainties, and other risks described in its filings with the SEC.
+DNI is subject to risks of investing in financial markets, event risk, equity and fixed income securities risks, leverage risk, economic uncertainties, and other risks described in its filings with the SEC.

 The historical performance of DNI should not be considered indicative of the future results of DNI or of any returns expected on our common stock.